hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 ```

 9. We right-click on the class "Main" and select "Debug As" > "1 Java Application".
 A Window opens, but no ball is visible yet.
-10. We need to add the actual drawing methods, so keeping the window open, we switch to the eclipse IDE and add the following method to "BallPanel":
+10. We need to add the actual drawing methods, so keeping the window open, we switch to the Eclipse IDE and add the following method to "BallPanel":
 ```java
   @Override
   public void paint(Graphics g){